drafly/ACA-GCN/README.md

 # Adaptive Composing Augmentations on Multi-modal Graph Convolutional Network for Disease Prediction

 ## About
 This is a Pytorch implementation of ACA-GCN.
+This project is highly borrowed from [Edge-variational Graph Convolutional Networks for Uncertainty-aware Disease Prediction](https://github.com/SamitHuang/EV_GCN.git) (MICCAI 2020) by Yongxiang Huang and Albert C.S.
+Chung.

 ## Prerequisites
 - `Python 3.7.4+`